MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 *.blob.core.windows.net
 ```

-For US Government GCC High customers, it's also necessary to add the following DNS names to your firewall's allowlist to provide access for the Cloud App Security GCC High portal:
+For US Government GCC High customers, it's also necessary to add the following DNS names to your firewall's allowlist to provide access for the Defender for Cloud Apps GCC High portal:

 ```ini
 portal.cloudappsecurity.us